 Victoria Street

+Visit Victoria Street is an attractive thing to do in Edinburgh for Harry Potter fans.
 It’s been said that the colourful Victoria Street in the Old Town was the prototype for Harry Potter’s Diagon Alley, as JK Rowling, who lived in Edinburgh, travelled all over the city looking for inspiration.
 Harry Potter aside, Victoria Street was originally an important street in Edinburgh, where architect Thomas Hamilton planned a series of neo-classical buildings in the 19th century.
 There are now a number of small independent shops with a great design sense.

 Greyfriars Bobby Fountain

 What to do in Edinburgh with kids?
 Greyfriars Bobby Fountain is a bronze statue in Edinburgh, Scotland, in honour of Bobby, a loyal dog.
 Bobby was a 19th-century Skye Terrier who guarded the grave of his master, John Grey, for fourteen years until his death on 14 January 1872, after his death.
 The statue became an A-listed building in the UK in 1977.
-Over the years, Greyfriars Bobby Fountain has become a fun stuff to do in Edinburgh; some people rub the nose of the statue for good luck, causing the paint to chip off so badly that the local authorities have to repair the damage from time to time.
+Over the years, Greyfriars Bobby Fountain has become a fun things to do in Edinburgh; some people rub the nose of the statue for good luck, causing the paint to chip off so badly that the local authorities have to repair the damage from time to time.
 Although it’s just a statue, the story behind it is very touching, and it’s well worth a visit to take photos.

 Old Town